Donate

 • Emergency temporary lodging (if student is housing insecure or in an unsafe situation)*

-• Medical expenses (e.g., vision and dental treatment, medication, prescriptions, when the student cannot pay, and the costs cannot be covered by insurance).*
+• Medical expenses (e.g., vision and dental treatment, medication, prescriptions, when the student cannot pay, and costs not covered by insurance).*

 • Textbooks and course materials